dahlia/fedify/docs/manual/nodeinfo.md

 ---
-parent: Manual
-nav_order: 7
-metas:
 description: >-
   According to the official NodeInfo website, NodeInfo is an effort to create a standardized way of exposing metadata about a server running one of the distributed social networks.
 This section explains how to expose a NodeInfo endpoint and the key properties of a NodeInfo object.
+prev:
+  text: Collections
+  link: ./collections.md
+next:
+  text: Pragmatics
+  link: ./pragmatics.md
 ---

 NodeInfo